MikeHannon/tempRepo/400DjangoWithAjax/02_DjangoAjax_AddJS.md

 #Introducing JavaScript

 In the previous tab, you built (probably pretty quickly!) an app to create and view posts.
-That activity was meant to get you to notice a problem we've already mentioned: Every time we add a post, the page refreshes in order to display the most up-to-date posts.
+That activity was meant to get you to notice a problem we've already mentioned:

+> Every time we add a post, the page refreshes in order to display the most up-to-date posts.

-That's bad user experience.
-Let's step in with some JavaScript (we'll use `jQuery`/`$` for its super easy syntax -- either download a local copy or link to CDN) and stop our form from issuing an HTTP request when submitted.
+That's generally considered poor user experience, so let's step in with some JavaScript.

+We'll use `jQuery`/`$` for its super easy syntax -- either download a local copy or link to CDN -- and stop our `<form>` from issuing an HTTP request when submitted.

 All we really need to do is update the code in our `template` file: